cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 - If the channel state has reached FLUSHCOMPLETE, an existence proof of an `ErrorReceipt` on the counterparty chain is provided at our upgrade sequence or greater

 It is possible for a relayer to cancel an in-progress channel upgrade if the following are true:
-- An existence proof of an `ErrorReceipt` on the counterparty chain is provided at our upgrade sequence or greater
+- An existence proof of an `ErrorReceipt` on the counterparty chain is provided at our upgrade sequence or gr   eater

 > Note: if the signer is the authority, e.g. the `gov` address, no `ErrorReceipt` or proof is required if the current channel state is not in FLUSHCOMPLETE.
 > These can be left empty in the `MsgChannelUpgradeCancel` message in that case.